Grilled Peach and Farro Salad

 "Salt helps bring food to life!
 I'm a nutritionist with a background in farming and cooking, and I use salt in the kitchen and at the table.
 The important point is that I'm talking about adding salt to whole foods, not adding it to foods that are processed.
 Salt definitely has a time and a place in the kitchen and is a catalyst for properly cooked and flavored whole food dishes.
 Sea salts and natural salts have higher trace mineral contents than your average table salt; table salt is usually devoid of mineral nutrients and can contain anti-caking agents".

-If you want to prepare this salad in advance, you can make the dressing and farro ahead of time and let them sit in the fridge overnight.
-You could also clean the radicchio and kale, cut up the cucumbers, and grill the peaches, but keep everything in tightly sealed containers in the fridge.
+If you want to prepare this peach salad recipe in advance, you can make the dressing and farro ahead of time and let them sit in the fridge overnight.
+You could also clean the radicchio and kale, cut up the cucumbers, and grill the peaches, but keep everything in sealed containers in the fridge.
 I wouldn't suggest assembling the salad until close to when you're ready to serve.

-Here's what you'll need for this recipe, as well as some thoughts, tips, and possible substitutions.
+Here's what you'll need for this peach salad recipe, as well as some thoughts, tips, and possible substitutions.
 If you make any substitutions, I'd love to hear about it in the comments section below.

 • Saratoga Olive Oil Ripe Peach White Balsamic Vinegar.
 Any other fruity white balsamic would be lovely as well.
 Take a look at their Apricot, Grapefruit, or Sicilian Lemon in particular; you could even change up the fruit in the salad to match.